Enrico Bartoletti: Life

 Enrico Bartoletti was born on 7 October 1916 in Florence.

-Bartoletti commenced his studies for the priesthood in Florence in 1937 and was later sent to Rome for his theological studies at the Almo Collegio Capranica there in 1934.
+He commenced his studies for the priesthood in Florence in 1937 and was later sent to Rome for his theological studies at the Almo Collegio Capranica there in 1934.
 It was there that he met Giulio Belvederi and the rector - and future cardinal - Augustin Bea.
 He also attended the Gregorian University for additional studies.
 Upon his return to Florence he received his ordination to the priesthood from Elia Dalla Costa in 1939; his return was short lived for he returned to Rome for further studies at the Pontifical Biblical Institute in sacred scripture.

 Bartoletti was made the rector of the Minor Seminary in 1943 and served as a teacher of the Greek and Hebrew languages in addition to serving as a teacher of sacred scripture.
 During World War II he made his support of the Jewish people known and was quite vocal of the injustices against them during the Holocaust that Nazi Germany was perpetrating; due to this he collaborated with DELASEM and was even arrested on 8 December 1943 though released with strong threats and warnings.
 In 1955 he was made the rector of the Major Seminary.

 Upon his return home he was made the director of the Minor Seminary.
 Pope Pius XII appointed him as the Auxiliary Bishop of Lucca which meant that Bartoletti would need to be made a bishop; he received his episcopal consecration on 8 September 1958 from Ermenegildo Florit.
 In Lucca he was seen as a strong leader of moral principle with the knack for being a careful mediator.
 With Pope John XXIII introducing the Second Vatican Council, Bartoletti was known for his remarkable contribution to catechetical and liturgical reform.

 In 1966 he was appointed as the see's Apostolic Administrator until the elevation of a new archbishop and then - in 1971 - was appointed as the Coajutor Archbishop of Lucca with the "right of succession" upon the death or resignation of the current head.
 Bartoletti became the Archbishop of Lucca in 1973 and was installed not long after.
 Pope Paul VI appointed him as the Secretary General of the Italian Bishop's Conference in 1972; he possessed great political tact in realizing and addressing the potential consequences of a referendum on divorce.
 He resigned as Archbishop of Lucca on 31 March 1973 and lived a quiet life after submitting his resignation.

 Bartoletti died in the morning of 5 March 1976 of a heart attack in the Gemelli Hospital in Rome; he was buried 6 March 1976 in the Cathedral of San Martino.